margaretmf/margaretmf.github.io/quotesandresearch.md

 # Lead from the Outside #
 "Knowing what you believe holds great power because you will be called upon to blaance the needs and desires and the arguments of many.
 A leader represents not only those who share her core values but those who despise all that she holds dear.
 Politics, for example, is a constant test of my capacity for learning.
 I know legislators who have a definite, firm, and unshakable opinion on everything before any new information is shared." (p.
 171, "Lead from the Outside")

 "I do have core beliefs, but I don't have an unshakeable position on every issue.
 I accept that I may nto know enough about a situation to render immediate judgment, which is hwy I attend meetings and read everything I can.
-Whether you are a politican or an executive or an active citizen
+Whether you are a politican or an executive or an active citizen trying to improve your community, always keep clear in your mind the difference between policy and belief.
+Policy is what you should do.
+Belief is why you do it.
+But when you believe too much, you often are willing to do too little." (p.
+172, "Lead from the Outside")

+"Truth telling, especially stories about minorities, matters.
+We are so frequently viewed through lenses that encourage the majority to fear us or to distrust us.
+That afternoon, I watched as an entire city - a nation in microcosm - heard from their news reporters to once again be afraid of black people.
+To believe us all to be destructive, angry, vandals rather than complex human beings who had seen in a single verdict an indictment of our humanity.
+If Rodney King could be beaten on tape, and his known police assailants exonerated, what would stop others from furthering our treatment as subhuman?" (p.
+18, "Lead from the Outside")

+"The literal translation of 'metanoia' is a transformative change of heart." (p.
+194, "Lead from the Outside")

+"The anchors of belief should never weigh down the capacity for thoughtful engagement and reasonable compromise.
+Effective leaders must be truth seekers, and that requires a willingnes to understand truths other than our own." (p.
+170, "Lead from the Outside")

 ----------